Montana

 - Government agencies are not covered

 SB 297 narrowed several of these exemptions.
-Financial institutions previously had a blanket entity-level exemption under the GLBA.
-Now only specific types of financial entities (chartered banks, credit unions, insurers) retain that exemption, and only for GLBA-covered activities.
+Financial institutions previously had a broader entity-level exemption under the GLBA.
+The revised law limits that exemption to specific entity types (chartered banks, credit unions, insurers) and only for GLBA-covered activities.

 Consumer Rights Under the MCDPA

 The MCDPA grants Montana residents five core privacy rights under Mont.
 Code Ann.
 30-14-2804.
-These rights apply to anyone who qualifies as a "consumer" under the law, defined as an individual who is a Montana resident acting in a personal (not commercial or employment) capacity.
+These rights apply to anyone who qualifies as a "consumer" under the law: an individual who is a Montana resident acting in a personal (not commercial or employment) capacity.

 Right to Know and Access